TheWilley/Gemini-Web-Interface/README.md

 - [ ] Add support for uploading files
 - [ ] Add support for image rendering in chat
 - [ ] Add more comments and clean up code.
-- [ ] Rename and delete induvidual chats
+- [ x ] Rename and delete induvidual chats
 - [ ] Polish everything

 ## License